Skip navigation

 New Zealand-based researchers are world leaders in natural hazards research.
 Our Ivan Skinner award recognises exceptional research talent.

-People eligible to apply are:
+People encouraged to apply include:

 Apply for the award(external link)